 Press releases should be designed to make the reporter's job easier.
-A press release should include prewritten quotes from multiple sources, all of the critical information necessary to write a story (answer these questions: who, what, when, where, and why?), a statement about the relevance to readers of the information provided and its likely impact, and contact information for the candidate and campaign staff.
+A press release should include prewritten quotes from multiple sources, all of the critical information necessary to write a story (answer these

 A press release should be designed to make the reporter's job easier.
 It should include a strong headline and lead paragraph that grabs the reader's attention.